GenericMappingTools/gmt/doc/rst/source/plot.rst

     and the *fill* set via **+g** for the opposite case.
 Finally, you can draw the two curves using |-W| for :math:`y_0(x)` and **+p** for :math:`y_1(x)`.
 To add a legend entry for the primary :math:`y_0(x)` or the fill, see |SYN_OPT-l|.
-To add a legend entry for the secondary curve or the fill, use modifier **+l** to give a secondary label.  **Note**: You must at least specify either one fill or one pen, depending on desired result.
+To add a legend entry for the secondary curve or the fill, use modifier **+l** to give a secondary label.
+Normally, we show one (|-G|) or two (**+g**) filled rectangles in the legend if fill was selected for the alternating areas between the two curves.
+Use **+r** to instead specify a pen to simply draw a line instead in the legend, but replace the color information from the fill settings (i.e., only the *pen* width is used as specified, the color is not used).  **Note**: You must at least specify either one fill or one pen, depending on your desired result.

 .. _-N: